Carnival: Uruguay

 The Carnival in Uruguay lasts more than 40 days, generally beginning towards the end of January and running through mid March.
 Celebrations in Montevideo are the largest.
 The festival is performed in the European parade style with elements from Bantu and Angolan Benguela cultures imported with slaves in colonial times.
 The main attractions of Uruguayan Carnival include two colorful parades called Desfile de Carnaval (Carnival Parade) and Desfile de Llamadas (Calls Parade, a candombe-summoning parade).

 During the celebration, theaters called tablados are built in many places throughout the cities, especially in Montevideo.
 Traditionally formed by men and now starting to be open to women, the different Carnival groups (Murgas, Lubolos, or Parodistas) perform a kind of popular opera at the tablados, singing and dancing songs that generally relate to the social and political situation.
 The 'Calls' groups, basically formed by drummers playing the tamboril, perform candombe rhythmic figures.
 The carnival in Uruguay have escolas de samba too, and the biggest samba parades are in Artigas and in Montevideo.
 Revelers wear their festival clothing.
+Vedettes, exuberant women wearing elegant, bright dresses, are also part of the parades..
 Each group has its own theme.
-Women wearing elegant, bright dresses are called vedettes and provide a sensual touch to parades.

 European archetypes (Pierrot, Harlequin, and Columbina) merge with African ancestral elements (the Old Mother or Mama Vieja, the Medicine Man or Gramillero and the Magician or Escobero) in the festival.